jarmoza/twic/README.md

 **With that done, you are ready to launch TWiC in your web browser!**

+<a name="howtouse_python_notes"></a>
 ####Notes

+Sometimes there are issues building MALLET via the `make` command.
+This is usually attributable to the version of Java on your system.
+You may need to download the [Java Development Kit](http://www.oracle.com/technetwork/java/javase/downloads/index.html).

 Running `twic_corpus2vis.py` can take a considerable amount of time, depending on the size of the corpus you are asking MALLET to model.
 Once modeling is complete however, the script that reinterprets MALLET's outputs executes comparatively more quickly.